 - 1.37 times more adolescent and well child visits completed. - 1.5 times more patients with diabetes with A1c in control. - 410,081 care gaps closed (as of August 31, 2023), resulting in 8.3% improvement in the population's health over 2022. - Deliveries are 3 times less likely to be associated with neonatal abstinence syndrome (NAS).

-We are excited to expand the reach of our Primary Care and Women's Health programs in Idaho by adding new clinics to provide quality focus and resources.
+We are excited to expand the reach of our program by adding new clinics to provide quality focus and resources in the following areas: